-Now it gets even MORE SWEETER!
+Now it gets even SWEETER!

 I published this article about my Top 10 Growth Hacks on my own blog.

-Now after I published it I emailed TheNextWeb and asked for them to re-publish it on their blog using canonical tags so Google doesn’t punish me, take a look, they published the same article on their website:
+After I published it I emailed TheNextWeb and asked for them to re-publish it on their blog using canonical tags so Google doesn’t punish me, take a look, they published the same article on their website:

-Now this article has the same bio as all my other articles and guess what?
+This article has the same bio as all my other articles and guess what?
 This bio link over to my homepage where 17% of visitors give me their emails!

 Now take a look at all the articles that have been re-published by me on TheNextWeb, every time I publish one of these babies I get a spike in email signups:

-Ok, this gets even more sweeter!
+Ok, this gets even sweeter!
 I published this article on How I Got 60 Leads in 24 Hours on KISSmetrics blog: